kalinchenko23/capstoneAI2C/README.md

 ---

+## Capacity / Capability Gaps
+- No capacity or capability gaps identified at this time.

+---

+## AI2C Fit:
+- This project directly aligns with AI2C / SOF Portfolios guidance for the SOF OPE Toolkit.

+---

+## RFI's for Customer:
+- RFI are handled by the AI2c mentors and by a member of the development team

+---

+## Mentor and Customer Info:

+---

 ## Key Features

 ✅ **Automated Google Maps Data Extraction** – Uses **Google Maps API** to retrieve places, reviews, and photos.